-If you need further information about this service please contact our Single Point of Contact on 01977 552114
+If you need further information please contact our Single Point of Contact on 01977 552114

-Befrienders offer companionship and friendship to an isolated older person living in their own home, by providing regular weekly visits – for this role we ask volunteers to commit to visiting once a week for a minimum of six months.
+Home Visit Befrienders offer companionship and friendship to an isolated, lonely older person living in their own home, by providing regular weekly visits to the clients home.
+Visits typically last around 1 hour and in this time you might chat, share life stories, listen to music or watch a tv programme together, help to read the mail, or prepare a meal together – For this role we ask volunteers to commit to visiting their client once a week, for a minimum of six months.
 Home Visit Befrienders must be aged 18 or over.

-Volunteers with Reception or Administration experience can offer their skills in our office on Bank Street in Castleford, we have a number of roles based in our office for people who have experience dealing with a busy switchboard, and who have office and reception skills.
-It is a busy and varied role, and our office hours are Monday to Friday 09:30 – 16:30, volunteers can offer any time between these hours, and should be committed to offering at least six months to the role due to the amount of training that will be offered.
+Volunteers with administration experience can currently offer their skills in a "work from home" environment, or at our office based on Bank Street in Castleford.
+We have a number of roles to fill for people who have experience talking on the telephone, working with a computer database system, and who have office and administration skills.
+Volunteers should be committed to offering at least six months to the role due to the amount of training that will be offered.
 Volunteers in this role must be aged 18 or over.

 Board of Trustees